-Need some budget-saving Christmas gift ideas this year?
-Here is a list of simple inexpensive give ideas that everyone on your list will love!
+Need some budget-saving holiday gift ideas this year?
+Here is a list of simple inexpensive Christmas gifts that everyone on your list will love!

 Don't get me wrong, I love getting gifts and having material objects as much as the next person.
 However, I personally feel that such a huge focus on material objects greatly detracts from the spirit of the season – loving and appreciating the gifts and people we have in our lives.

 For that reason, I try really hard to make or create as many gifts for friends and family members as I can, instead of buying them a bunch of stuff they may not need.
 If you need a little more help staying on budget, you can check out our 4 ways to save money on Christmas shopping.

 10 Thoughtful but Inexpensive Christmas gifts for adults:

 This is great for achieving that highly-desired decluttered look!